ukrbublik/react-awesome-query-builder/README.md

 ### Install & use
 Install: `npm i react-awesome-query-builder`

-See `examples/demo` as example of usage and configuration
+See `examples/demo` as example of usage and configuration.

+For full reordering support you need to add class `query-builder-container` for dom-element which is holding your querybuilder component AND has scrolling.
+If there is no such dom-element (only body) you can do nothing.

 ## Use
 ```javascript